Requesting a Vendor Risk Management (VRM) Review

 Tags infosec

-Be sure to include the Office of Information Security in the sourcing phase of any effort to acquire information technology services, hardware, or software.
-Involving Information Security should occur for free services as well as those for which payment is made.
+As part of the procurement process, be sure to include the Office of Information Security in the sourcing phase of any effort to acquire information technology services, hardware, or software.
+Information Security must be consulted for both free and paid services.
+This is done by requesting a Vendor Risk Management (VRM) Review.

 How do I include Information Security in the process?